Mateus-Auza/copula-theory-bachelor-thesis/README.md

 ## License

-This repository is provided for academic and educational purposes.
+Copyright © 2025 Mateus Felipe Auza Cruz.

-If you wish to reuse substantial portions of this work, please provide appropriate attribution.
+This repository is made available for educational and academic purposes.
+Please cite the original work if you reference or build upon it.